gedaskir/play-markdown/INSTALL.md

 If all of the entries like **atlas\_info**, **openblas\_info**, or **mkl\_info** says **NOT AVAILABLE** then it is likely that your NumPy does not perform well.

-For Windows the NumPy and SciPy libraries linked to MKL can be ontained from [Unofficial Windows Binaries for Python Extension Packages][cgohlke] by Christoph Gohlke.
+For Windows the NumPy and SciPy libraries linked to MKL can be obtained from [Unofficial Windows Binaries for Python Extension Packages][cgohlke] by Christoph Gohlke.